boazsegev/website_host_wild/source/shows.md

 ---
 # Shows

-Sorry, at the moment I don't have any scheduled upcoming shows.
+At the moment I don't have any scheduled upcoming shows.
+But stay tuned, since I'm planning to schedule one soon.

 While you wait for me to schedule a new show, you can listen to the ["lost Soul" Demo](/media/lost_soul.m4a "play: Lost Soul").